TensoRaws/vs-playground/README.md

-# vs-dev-docker
+# vs-playground

-dev docker for vapoursynth
+dev with docker and jupyter notebook!